zhouLion/doc.fedml.ai/docs/open-source/installation/linux.md

 # Linux

-A step-by-step installation guide of FedML on Linux systems.
+A step-by-step installation guide of FedML on Linux.

 ## Ubuntu

-On Ubuntu, run the following commands to install `pip3` and `fedml`.
+On Ubuntu, run the following commands to install `pip3` and `fedml`, and check environment info:
 ```
 sudo apt install python3-pip
 pip3 install fedml